Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsection{Experimental Setup}

-\parab{Machine learning task and models.} We consider image recognition as our machine learning task, using the MNIST dataset~\cite{mnist}, which contains 70K images of hand-written digits.
-We use 60K of these samples as the training dataset $D_V$, and the remainder as our test set.
-The number of samples $|D_i(t)|$ at node $i$ in period $t$ is modelled using a poisson arrival process with mean $|D_V|/nT$.
-The datapoints in $|D_i(t)|$ are then generated by sampling datapoints from $D_V$ uniformly at random and without replacement.
+\parab{Machine learning task and models.} We consider image recognition as our machine learning task, using the MNIST dataset~\cite{mnist}, which contains 70K images of hand-written digits labeled 0-9, i.e., a 10-class classification problem.
+We use 60K images as the training dataset $D_V$, and the remainder as our test set.
+The number of samples $|D_i(t)|$ at node $i$ is modeled using a Poisson arrival process with mean $|D_V|/(nT)$.
+For i.i.d. scenarios, each device $i$ generates $D_i(t)$ by sampling uniformly at random and without replacement from $D_V$.
+For non-i.i.d. scenarios, each device is limited to a random selection of five of the 10 possible labels.
+Device $i$ then samples $D_i(t)$ uniformly at random from this chosen subset of labels.
+Data distributions are i.i.d. unless stated otherwise.
 We train multilayer perceptrons (MLP) and convolutional neural networks (CNN) for image recognition on MNIST.
-Cross entropy loss \cite{lecun1989backpropagation} is used as the loss function $L(w | D_V)$, and a constant learning rate $\eta(t) = 0.01$ is chosen for gradient descent.
-Unless otherwise stated, results are reported for CNN using $n=10$ fog devices, an aggregation period $\tau = 10$, and $T = 100$ time intervals.
+We use cross entropy~\cite{lecun1989backpropagation} as the loss function $L(w | D_V)$, and a constant learning rate $\eta(t) = 0.01$.
+Unless otherwise stated, results are reported for CNN using $n = 10$ fog devices, an aggregation period $\tau = 10$, and $T = 100$ time intervals.